PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-If I want to open "step 2 dropoff", the filter just gets these extra fields:
+If I want to open "step 2 dropoff", the filter just gets these extra fields, and gets sent to a different API endpoint (`/insights/funnel` vs `/person/funnel`):

 ```json
 {